Henry Duncan Grants

 We have created a template that you can use for your report.
 However, if you have already produced a report for another funder that covers the work we have funded, we are happy to accept that.
 Even if it doesn’t cover everything you want to report to us, some of the information may be relevant so it is well worth checking to see what you could use so you minimise any extra work.

-Please also attach a copy of your most recent accounts and email the completed documents to us at firstname.lastname@example.org.
+Please email the completed document to us at firstname.lastname@example.org.

-Please be assured that we do read your reports, and indeed an Assessor may contact you with some feedback or to request some extra information.
-We also like to visit some projects as part of our own evaluation processes but this doesn’t mean that there is anything wrong with your report.
+Please be assured that we do read your reports, and indeed a Grants Advisor may contact you with some feedback or to request some extra information.
+We also like to visit some projects as part of our own evaluation processes (but this doesn’t mean that there is anything wrong with your report!)

 If you need any guidance or support to complete your progress report, please feel free to contact us.